Managing Projects

 - Click Create

-The project is created immediately and you'll see the Deployment tab with integration instructions.
+The project is created immediately and you'll land on its Installations page (legacy name: the Deployment tab) with integration instructions.

 You can create multiple projects per organization.
 Use separate projects for different environments (production, staging) or different properties (website, API, mobile).